Home (nightclub chain): Continuation of Sydney Home

-Sydney Home (officially called Home The Venue) continued operating without issue and still is a successful venue today, at the popular Darling Harbour waterside entertainment district in Sydney.
-In the early 2000s it incorporated the successful Pitt Street club Sublime in the late 1990s, run by Simon Page.
+Sydney Home (now officially called Home The Venue) continues to operate as a successful venue, at the popular Darling Harbour waterside entertainment district in Sydney.
+In the early 2000s it incorporated the successful Pitt Street club Sublime which was started in the late 1990s, and run by Simon Page.
 Simon brought the three nights that were being run at Sublime, Beatfix, Cargo and Voodoo and moved its DJs (including Peewee Ferris, Nik Fish, Craig Obey, Bexta and Kate Monroe) into Home's Friday night.
 The Friday Sublime night has continued to run successfully since that time.
 After some arising family issues, Simon sold his interest to McCulloch.
-In 2005, Ron McCulloch sold the club back to Simon page for roughly what he had purchased it for.
-With the downturn from the peak of interest in dancemusic, and the return of an interest in rock, Sydney Home also expanded into rock music in 2006, hosting bands on Saturday nights, then followed by DJs.
+In 2005, McCulloch sold the club back to Simon page for roughly what he had purchased it for.
+With the downturn from the peak of interest in dance music, and the return of an interest in rock, Sydney Home expanded into rock music in 2006, hosting bands on Saturday nights, then followed by DJs.